Skip to main content

 Loi Hoguet

-Law regulating property professions: professional card, mandatory written mandate, financial guarantee, professional liability insurance.
+The law governing the property professions: professional licence, written mandate, financial guarantee and professional liability insurance.

 LMNP (Furnished Rental)